 Setting up a cache engine on a CMS/Optimising a website

-When we detect that your site consumes more resources than the other sites on the same server, we analyse the case and often we find that a simple change of a request or setting will optimise your site and the server as a whole.
-You will then be contacted by email about it and we wil explain the steps to take in order to correct the problem.
+When we detect that your site is consuming more resources than the other sites on the same server, we analyse the case and often we find that a simple change of a request or setting will optimise your site and the server as a whole.
+You will then be contacted by email about it and we will explain the steps to take in order to correct the problem.